 After so much black and white, I decided to add a pop of color and pomegranates were my go to choice… but I didn’t care for their red color.
 SO I PAINTED THEM CORAL!

 That’s right, I got out my coral spray paint and gave each of them a nice even coat of paint.
-I was thrilled with their outcome as they add just the most lovely color to the table!
+I was thrilled with their outcome, as they add just the most lovely pop of color to the table!

 I am a firm believer in making your table work for you with the things you have and using the colors that speak to your heart and home.
 And sometimes it means getting out your fancy chinaware and sometimes it means spray painting pomegranates – ha.

 I struggled with using such non traditional colors but in the end I was really quite pleased with how everything turned out.

 And as much as I adore setting a lovely table each year, more than worrying about the colors and silverware and the pretty plates… I love spending time at the table with the ones I hold most dear.